ADULT SERVICES STANDARDS

 l.
 Payments made under the Energy Assistance Program;

 m.
-All federal, state, local government rent and housing subsidies and utility payments;
+All federal, state, and local government rent and housing subsidies and utility payments;

 o.
 All bona fide loans.
 The loan may be for any purpose and may be from a private individual as well as from a commercial institution.
 The amount disregarded is limited to the principal of the loan;

 p.
-Monetary gifts for special occasions such as the adult's birthdays, holidays, or graduations;
+Monetary gifts for special occasions such as the adult's birthday, holidays, or graduations;

 q.
 Withdrawals of bank deposits;